 Household hazardous waste is a small percentage of every islander’s total waste, yet its proper disposal makes the greatest immediate impact on our air, water, and soil quality.
 When you take a little extra time to identify and separate hazardous items, or use alternatives, you make big strides toward our goal of a zero waste community.

-The annual 2017 collection date for hazardous waste is June 24th.
-More info is available here.
+The annual 2018 collection date for hazardous waste is Saturday, June 23rd.

 What is hazardous waste?